First Zoar Church Building on SW 3rd Street

 "Little Place of Refuge"

-This page is under undergoing an update - visit us again soon!
+This page is work in progress - visit us again soon!

-The first meeting of Zoar Evangelical Lutheran Church was in 1892.
-It started small and grew as two other Lutheran congregations merged into Zoar.
-Those congregations were Zion Evangelical Lutheran Church of Barlow and Bethlehem Lutheran Church of Yoder.
+The first meeting of Zoar Church was in 1892.
+It started small and grew over the next 60 years as three other Lutheran congregations merged into Zoar.
+Those congregations were Scandinavian American Lutheran Church (1901-1917), Zion Norwegian Evangelical Lutheran Church (1905-1911), and Bethlehem Scandinavian Lutheran Church (1909-1949).

 -